Amanda1024/Pokedex/README.md

 - Bootsrap
 - PokeAPI

-This project displays a list of Pokèmon in the form of buttons.
+This project displays a list of Pokèmon in the form of buttons, as well as a search function.

 When you click a button, a modal will show: